microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalDelegatedPermissionClassification.md

 ```

 ## Description
-the Get-EntraBetaServicePrincipalDelegatedPermissionClassification cmdlet retrieves the delegated permission classifications from a service principal.
+The Get-EntraBetaServicePrincipalDelegatedPermissionClassification cmdlet retrieves the delegated permission classifications from a service principal.

 ## Examples